openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-camera.md

   captureSession.addOutput(photoOutput);
   let isSupported: boolean = photoOutput.isQuickThumbnailSupported();
   if (!isSupported) {
-    console.log('Quick Thumbnail is not supported to be turned on.');
+    console.info('Quick Thumbnail is not supported to be turned on.');
     return;
   }
   try {